 The Missing Layer in Autonomous Science

-One layer has been harder to automate.
-Between the screen and the decision to act on it sits a judgment call: is this evidence trustworthy?
+Between the screen and the decision to act on it sits a judgment call.
+Where should we look for novel candidates?
+Is this evidence trustworthy?
 Should we spend budget escalating to a more expensive verifier?
 Does this new result change what we believe about the competing hypotheses?
-Today, these decisions belong to experienced scientists who review screening results, weigh conflicting signals across measurement fidelities, and decide when to change course.
+Today, one scientist runs one campaign at a time.
+That is the serial constraint.

-Underneath this challenge sit two fundamental questions that drive materials discovery.
+Two questions drive materials discovery.
 What is worth exploring?
-And once we have a candidate: what are we actually capable of building?
+And once we have a candidate, what are we actually capable of building?

 AI has compressed the first question.
 The space of things worth exploring is no longer the bottleneck.
 The second question is harder.
-Every candidate must pass through physical reality.
-The judgment connecting screening evidence to a reliable commitment is where that question lives, and it is exactly the layer that remains hardest to automate.
+Every candidate must pass through physical reality, and the judgment connecting exploration to reliable commitment is where that question lives.

 Models encode broad scientific knowledge, but they lack a training signal for this kind of sequential evaluation.
 The signal that determines whether a judgment call was correct lives in the experimental process itself, not in any web-scale corpus.

 We set out to build that training signal.
-Verified campaign environments with physics-grounded oracles provide deterministic reward for every trust, escalate, and revise decision.
-This post describes what we found.
+Verified campaign environments with physics-grounded oracles provide deterministic reward for every search, trust, escalate, and revise decision.
+The goal is not to replace the scientist but to rethink the workflow.

-A critical step in any automated discovery pipeline is the screening campaign: given a pool of candidate materials, a limited experimental budget, and competing hypotheses, the system must decide which candidates to test, whether to trust each result, and when the accumulated evidence justifies committing to a particular direction.
+A critical step in any automated discovery pipeline is the screening campaign.
+Given competing hypotheses, a limited experimental budget, and access to a generative model that can produce novel candidates on demand, the system must decide where to search, which candidates to test, whether to trust each result, and when the accumulated evidence justifies committing to a particular direction.
 These decisions are sequential and coupled.
+A search that finds a disambiguating candidate changes what is available for selection.
 Choosing candidate A at round 3 determines what evidence is available at round 4.
 Trusting a misleading result early corrupts every subsequent belief update.
-Escalating to a more expensive verifier buys accuracy but burns budget that could fund another candidate.
+Escalating to a more expensive verifier buys accuracy but burns budget that could fund another search or another candidate.

 The Judgment Bottleneck

-The training signal for judgment is fundamentally different from the signal for knowledge or format compliance.
+The training signal for judgment differs from the signal for knowledge or format compliance.
 Knowledge transfers through pretraining.
 Protocol adherence transfers through instruction tuning.
 But the signal for whether a judgment call was correct requires ground truth, depends on what happened in subsequent rounds, and compounds across the full campaign trajectory.

 Verified campaign environments provide this signal.
-Each environment pairs a candidate pool with a physics-grounded oracle, a staged verifier ladder with increasing cost and fidelity, and a budget constraint that forces genuine prioritization.
-The oracle evaluates every trust, escalate, and revise decision against deterministic ground truth, producing dense reward at each round.
+Each environment pairs a candidate pool with a physics-grounded oracle,1 a staged verifier ladder2 with increasing cost and fidelity, and a budget constraint that forces genuine prioritization.
+The oracle evaluates every trust, escalate, and revise decision against deterministic ground truth, scoring the full campaign trajectory rather than individual rounds.
 The model learns not what an expert did, but what would have been correct given what the physics actually showed.

 How It Works

-The environment-generation pipeline has five components.
-We instantiate it here for materials discovery, but the abstraction is domain-general: any scientific domain with a candidate source and a verification oracle can produce campaign environments with deterministic reward.
+The environment-generation pipeline has six components.
+We build it here for materials discovery, but any domain with a candidate source and a verification oracle can produce campaign environments with deterministic reward.

-A candidate source produces novel structures for evaluation.
-We use MatterGen, an unconditional crystal-structure diffusion model, to generate candidates with zero overlap against the training data.
+A candidate source generates novel structures at runtime.
+We use Crystalite, a 67M-parameter Diffusion Transformer3 trained on Alex-MP-20, to generate candidates on demand when the agent calls SEARCH.
+A lean seed pool of three pre-computed "literature" candidates per environment provides a starting point, but the agent must learn when novel candidates from Crystalite are worth the budget.
 A verification oracle provides deterministic ground truth.
-We use the Materials Project 2020 convex hull, where an energy-above-hull value of zero means the structure is thermodynamically stable.
+We use the Materials Project 2020 convex hull,4 where an energy-above-hull value of zero means the structure is thermodynamically stable.

 A staged verifier ladder transforms the oracle signal into cheap, medium, and final evidence stages with increasing cost and fidelity.
 The cheap stage applies a noisy surrogate.
 The medium stage uses a more accurate transform.
 The final stage returns the true energy-above-hull value.
-This staging creates the evidence patterns that make campaigns genuinely challenging: trap candidates that score well on the cheap verifier but collapse at the final stage, and conflicting signals between cheap and medium stages that force the agent to reconcile contradictory evidence.
+This staging creates naturally occurring evidence patterns that make campaigns genuinely challenging.
+Trap candidates score well on the cheap verifier but collapse at the final stage.
+Conflicting signals between cheap and medium stages force the agent to reconcile contradictory evidence.

-A budget constraint caps total rounds, forcing genuine prioritization between exploration and commitment.
-A difficulty schedule uses a UCB bandit over environment parameters to discover configurations where the agent's decisions actually matter, concentrating training on campaigns where good and bad judgment lead to different outcomes.
+A budget constraint caps total rounds, forcing genuine prioritization between searching for new candidates and committing to existing ones.
+A difficulty schedule uses a UCB bandit5 over environment parameters to discover configurations where the agent's decisions actually matter, concentrating training on campaigns where good and bad judgment lead to different outcomes.
+A hybrid reward combines seven oracle-grounded components with a gated rubric bonus from an external judge, scoring each full campaign trajectory rather than individual rounds.

-We train through supervised fine-tuning on expert demonstrations followed by multi-turn reinforcement learning across 60 generated training environments.
+We train through supervised fine-tuning6 on expert demonstrations followed by multi-turn reinforcement learning across 247 open-world training environments.
 The oracle evaluates every decision against physics.
-The reward is deterministic and manipulation-proof.
+To read more on the full environment, training, and reward design, refer to our full technical report.

 What We Found

-To translate these metrics into workflow language: hypothesis accuracy means the model identified the right material group after all evidence rounds.
+In workflow language, hypothesis accuracy means the model identified the right material group after all evidence rounds.
 Budget efficiency means it did not waste scarce experimental budget on uninformative tests.
 Contamination means it was misled by a trap candidate.
 Belief quality means it maintained calibrated confidence under partial and conflicting information.
 These map directly to the decisions a lab lead reviews after every screening campaign.

 AI has compressed what is worth exploring.
 The harder question, what are we actually capable of building, requires judgment that no web-scale corpus teaches.
-We have shown that this judgment is trainable through verified environments with physics-grounded oracles.
+Our results suggest this judgment is trainable through verified environments with physics-grounded oracles.
+The training extends beyond evidence evaluation to the full planning loop.
+Where to search, what to test, how to judge, and when to revise.

-We validated this in one domain: thermodynamic stability of crystal structures, using MatterGen-generated candidates and the Materials Project convex hull as the verification oracle.
-The environment-generation pipeline itself requires only two domain-specific inputs: a candidate source and a verification oracle.
-Everything else is domain-general by construction: the staged verifier ladder, budget mechanics, difficulty scheduling, and reward decomposition.
+We tested this in one domain.
+Thermodynamic stability of crystal structures, using Crystalite-generated candidates and the Materials Project convex hull as the verification oracle.
+The environment-generation pipeline itself requires only two domain-specific inputs, a candidate source and a verification oracle.
+The staged verifier ladder, budget mechanics, difficulty scheduling, and reward decomposition are domain-general by construction.

 Better judgment produces more informative experiments.
 More informative experiments produce higher-quality training signal for the next generation of judgment models.
-The verification oracle and all experimental data live inside the lab's boundary.
-The reusable asset is the environment framework.
+That spiral is how autonomous discovery could scale.
+Framing the full process as one closed-loop RL run remains an open problem, and the system is non-stationary.
+Verifiers improve, candidate generators retrain, and the science itself shifts.

 Citation